 LinkedIn features a narrower audience – 500 million users – namely businesses and business professionals.
 But this more limited audience makes it the perfect place for effective B2B marketing.
 LinkedIn lets marketers serve online ads to decision-makers and vital audience members in several ways.

 Summary: For B2B firms that want to reach decision-makers, Linkedin is a terrific advertising platforms.
 If your B2C company intends to increase its reach, Google Ads could be the best fit.

 When you target your audience with Google Ads, you have a few options: location, affinity, technology, buyer behavior, demographics, and interactions with your app or website.

 No matter how much you know about your buyer, you may struggle to avoid clicks from worthless leads that cost too much.

-When people sign up for LinkedIn, they usually provide many details, such as their occupation, title, experience, industry, education, interests, and more.
-All of this information can be leveraged for great advantage when you start your marketing campaign.
+When people sign up for LinkedIn, they usually provide many details, such as their occupation, title/job title, experience, industry, education, interests, and more.
+All of this information can be leveraged for great advantage when you start your marketing campaigns.